ambianic/ambianic-docs/docs-md/users/edge-pairing.md

 # This is an overview of the connection flow between Ambianic UI and Ambianic Edge

-Upon starting the Ambianic Web UI, it will automatically start searching for an Ambianic Edge on your own local network.
+Upon starting the Ambianic Web UI, it will automatically start searching for an Ambianic Edge device on your own local network.

 ![home screen](../assets/images/home-screen.png)